Race Wins for Ritomo Miyata and Enaam Ahmed at Sportsland SUGO has reduced Sacha Fenestraz’s lead in the Japanese F3 Championship.

 Ritomo Miyata got a reasonable start from Pole, but had to go defensive to prevent Sacha Fenestraz from taking the lead.

-Kazuko Kokata held third from Enaam Ahmed, while Harrison Newey was in fifth ahead of Toshiki Oyu and Yoshiaki Katayama.
+Kazuko Kotaka held third from Enaam Ahmed, while Harrison Newey was in fifth ahead of Toshiki Oyu and Yoshiaki Katayama.

 Out in front, Miyata immediately pulled a sizeable gap to title rival Fenestraz and would remain unchallenged.
 Subsequently, he easily claimed his fifth win of the season.

-Fenestraz would once again finished in second, with Kokata in third and the trio of Ahmed, Newey and Oyu completing the top six.
+Fenestraz would once again finished in second, with Kotaka in third and the trio of Ahmed, Newey and Oyu completing the top six.

 Fenestraz loses ground in the Drivers’ Standings